-“Students in grades five through twelve are able to participate and the camaraderie that develops across many grade levels is really something special to see, as more experienced members of the troupe take younger cast members under their wings and help them along,” Ms. Chaikelson explained.
+“Students in grades five through 12 are able to participate and the camaraderie that develops across many grade levels is really something special to see, as more experienced members of the troupe take younger cast members under their wings and help them along,” Ms. Chaikelson explained.
 “The shows are both fun and serious business, requiring students to balance their homework with the demands of rehearsals, but the learning, the growth, the pride and the friendships are quite extraordinary for our students.”

 It may not take you to Broadway, but the benefits of the BCHA Theater Program can be more important than meets the eye.
 For a young person, there is a lot to be said for fifteen minutes of fame.